dzekelid/management/_listings/azure-api-management/subscriptions-subscriptionid-resourcegroups-resourcegroupname-providers-microsoft-apimanagement-service-servicename-managedeployments-post.md

 ---
 swagger: "2.0"
 info:
-  title: ApiManagementClient
+  title: Azure API Management API ApiManagementServices ManageDeployments
-  description: Use these REST APIs for performing operations on User entity in Azure
+  description: 'Manages deployments of an API Management service.
+This operation can
-    API Management deployment.
-The User entity in API Management represents the developers that call the APIs of the products to which they are subscribed.
+    be used to do the following: Change SKU, Change SKU Units, Change Service Tier (Developer/Standard/Premium) and Manage VPN Configuration.
+This is a long running operation and can take several minutes to complete.'
   version: 1.0.0
 host: management.azure.com
 basePath: /